-As you start filling out or even completing your college applications, you may have heard a few things swirling around about majors and selecting them.
+As you start filling out or even completing your college applications, you may have heard a few things swirling around about choosing a college major.
 However, there’s quite a lot of myths floating about!
 Here are just a few you may have heard.

 Myth: You have to declare a major on your college application.